Impact of bright-dark exciton thermal population mixing on the brightness of CsPbBr$_3$ nanocrystals

 We model our experiments with a four level system comprised of: a ground state (G), an excited state (E), one bright exciton state (B), accounting for the triplet, and one dark (D) exciton state, with respective decay rates $\Gamma_\text{B}$ and $\Gamma_\text{D}$ (\myautoref[a]{fig:BoDNphmaps}).
 Considering that the non-resonant excitation used in our experiments likely yields an equal population in the bright triplet and dark singlet states, we set the fraction of the population in the bright state after relaxation from the higher lying state (E) to ${a=3/4}$ owing to its degeneracy.
 In our experiments, we measure solely the bright triplet exciton decay which is proportional to the bright exciton state population.

 Within this model, bright-dark transitions, with rates $\gamma_{\uparrow\,\downarrow}$, are modelled as thermally-activated phonon-assisted processes.
-In other low-dimensional emitters, phonon-driven transitions between bright and dark exciton states were attributed to acoustic phonon modes with an energy matching the bright-dark splitting as in the case of II-VI NCs~\cite{labeauTemperatureDependenceLuminescence2003,werschlerCouplingExcitonsDiscrete2016} or carbon nanotubes~\cite{bergerTemperatureDependenceExciton2007,gokusMonoBiexponentialLuminescence2010}.
+In other nanoemitters, such as II-VI NCs~\cite{labeauTemperatureDependenceLuminescence2003,werschlerCouplingExcitonsDiscrete2016} or carbon nanotubes~\cite{bergerTemperatureDependenceExciton2007,gokusMonoBiexponentialLuminescence2010}, phonon-driven transitions between bright and dark exciton states have been attributed to acoustic phonons whose energy matches the bright-dark splitting.
 The upward and downward transition rates are then ${\gamma_\uparrow = \gamma_0 N}$ and ${\gamma_\downarrow = \gamma_0\left(1+N\right)}$, with $N$ the Bose-Einstein occupation factor and $\gamma_0$ the transition rate constant.
-For LHPs, while the same model has been used~\cite{chenCompositionDependentEnergySplitting2018,rossiIntenseDarkExciton2020,rossiSizedependentDarkExciton2020}, interpretation in terms of a single acoustic phonon mode does not hold as the bright-dark energy splittings involved ($\gtrsim$~\SI{5}{\milli\electronvolt}) are well above the acoustic phonon energies available in these materials $\sim$~\SI{1}{\milli\electronvolt}.
-Furthermore, polar exciton-acoustic phonon coupling is expected to be forbidden in the reference cubic perovskite structure~\cite{evenCarrierScatteringProcesses2016} and coupling to acoustic phonons via deformation potentials is inhibited by the inherent anharmonicity of the lattice~\cite{miyataLeadHalidePerovskites2017}.
-Exciton-phonon interaction is thus expected to proceed mainly through Fröhlich interaction.
+For LHPs, although the same model has been employed~\cite{chenCompositionDependentEnergySplitting2018,rossiIntenseDarkExciton2020,rossiSizedependentDarkExciton2020}, interpreting in terms of a single acoustic phonon mode does not hold due to bright-dark energy splittings ($\gtrsim$~\SI{5}{\milli\electronvolt}) surpassing available acoustic phonon energies $\sim$~\SI{1}{\milli\electronvolt}.
+Moreover, in the reference cubic perovskite structure, polar exciton-acoustic phonon coupling is expected to be forbidden~\cite{evenCarrierScatteringProcesses2016}, while coupling via deformation potentials is inhibited by lattice anharmonicity~\cite{miyataLeadHalidePerovskites2017}.
+Consequently, exciton-phonon interaction is expected primarily via Fröhlich interaction.